Uniquely Storm King

-Every Thursday, Chef Moises and Chef Andrew prepare a special “family-style” dinner for the entire community.
+Every Thursday, our chefs prepare a special “family-style” dinner for the entire community.
 Students sit with their residential groups and are served by one another.
 These dinners are formal dress and followed by community programs in the theatre.

 Each year, our international and foreign language students prepare cuisine and visual and performing art presentations, in order to share their customs and cultures with the entire Storm King School community.
 The International Fair is an integral celebration of our diversity.

 SKS athletic director Joseph Graziosi occasionally calls a “code blue” to alert the community that one of our athletic teams is facing an important game.
 The entire school then dresses up in blue and attends the game en masse to give our Cougars the edge!

 A promenade dance is held near the end of the school year at the picturesque Bear Mountain Resort.
 All students and faculty are invited to attend.